itcd/realtime-physics/README.md

 # realtime-physics

-Particle system and GJK collision detection
+A particle system and GJK collision detection